How to pass a personality test and common questions on faking assessments

 Should you fake an assessment?

 If you find yourself in this position, you may not be a behavioral fit for the role.
 Sure, learning how to adapt your behavior and step out of your comfort zone when necessary is a good trait.
-However, having to adapt your behavior for an indefinite time can lead feeling excessively stressed or anxious – ultimately leading to burnout since you may never be able to operate as yourself.
+However, having to adapt your behavior for an indefinite time period can make you feel excessively stressed or anxious – ultimately leading to burnout since you may never be able to operate as yourself.

 Employment is a true bond between employer and employee.
 It only works if they need you as much as you need them.
 Think about it this way.
 Showing them your personality will provide insight into whether you are able to fulfill the behavioral or cognitive demands of the job.

 The last thing you want is to be in a role that you are not a good fit for in the first place.
 If you game the test, you’re gaming yourself.
 The best advice for taking a personality test is to not overthink it and be yourself.
 And, regardless of the outcome, don’t be afraid to ask for the results.
-Although the employer may not be obligated to show you, if you do get them the worst thing you will get is a little self-awareness.
+Although the employer may not be obligated to show you, if you do get your hands on them, you will gain a little self-awareness.